Tianwendian

-Tianwendian (天文点 (Tiānwén diǎn, astronomical point)) is the name of a border outpost and a military defence area of China in the northern Aksai Chin region under its administration (as part of Xinjiang).
-The region is roughly equivalent to the portion of Depsang Plains under Chinese control.
-Its headquarters, the Tianwendian outpost, is in the Chip Chap River valley close to China's Line of Actual Control with India.
+Tianwendian (天文点 (Tiānwén diǎn, astronomical point)) is the Chinese name for the northern Aksai Chin region near the Karakoram Pass, which is referred to as Depsang Plains in India.
+A border outpost established in the area in the 1980s is currently the main reference point for Tianwendian.
+Lying in the Chip Chap River valley close to China's Line of Actual Control with India, it serves as the military headquarters for the Tianwendian region.

 Name

 Tianwendian means "astronomical point" in Chinese.
 The first two characters "tiānwén" (天文; lit. 'celestial pattern') is the Chinese word for "astronomy."
 The name is said to have been used to describe a military defence area in northern Aksai Chin in the run-up to the 1962 Sino-Indian War.
 The region was also referred to as the "sky defence area" (天防区 (Tiān fángqū)).
 The name is an obvious allusion to the high elevation of the area, reported as 6200 metres above sea level.

 The region extends till the next defence area to the south, viz., Heweitan ("river beach").